SmartScopeDocs

 requirements.txtAll pinned packages (== specifier only; ranges are skipped)

-Packages that already exist in the project are silently skipped — re-importing is safe.
+Packages that already exist in the stack are silently skipped — re-importing is safe.

 Removing a package

-Click the × next to any package in the project card.
+Click the × next to any package in the stack card.
 The package is removed immediately and will not appear in future digests.

 Weekly digest

-Once a week, SmartScope emails you a digest for each project you've set up.
+Once a week, SmartScope emails you a digest for each stack you've set up.
 Digests are delivered on the day you chose during onboarding at 8 am UTC.

 What's in the digest